 Such a lust for home-comforts can largely be attributed to the bands gruelling tour schedules, having spent around half of the last six years on the road.
 They appear content to continue this habit, with current tour dates stretching to November 12th, including four shows in the UK.

 On reflection, Favourite Waitress isn’t a particularly profound or seminal record but its genuine and personal delivery of themes strongly valued by its creators makes for satisfying and enjoyable listening.
 The album also proves that regardless of how much stream is left in folk’s recent revival, The Felice Brothers do not rely on the uncompromising success of a single genre and have plenty more to offer.

-Favorite Waitress was released on 17th June 2014, for further information or to order the album visit here.
+Favorite Waitress was released on 17th June 2014.
+For further information or to order the album visit The Felice Brothers’ website here.